top of page

 KICHWA LANGUAGE:

-Kichwa is the official language of Salasaca and it is very interesting.
-In addition, it is also the official language of the indigenous communities in Ecuador.
+Kichwa is the official language of Salasaca.
+In addition, it is also the official language of the Indigenous communities in Ecuador.
 If you are considering volunteering with us, you can find useful expressions for your daily life here below.
 But don’t worry - Salasaca’s inhabitant are bilingual in Kichwa and Spanish.

 Captura de pantalla 2020-04-21 a las 20.